vitusventure/5thSRD/docs/index.md

 All items in the SRD are on this site.
 The SRD contains a subset of the content in the official books.

-Questions or comments can be directed to <john@5thsrd.org>
+Questions or comments can be directed to <john@5thsrd.org>.
+Theme provided by [Bloodcinder](https://github.com/Bloodcinder)

 ### Adventuring